PlanetLive/LinearA/disc/README.md

 [Linear A Script](../)
-# The Seasons of the Disc
+# The Seasons of&nbsp;the&nbsp;Disc

-## A Story of Annual Trade Migrations between Families
+## A Story of Annual Trade&nbsp;Migrations between&nbsp;Families

-by Loren Heyns, expanding on the [translation of Hiro Kuroda](../hiro)
+by Loren Heyns, expanding on the [translation of Hiro&nbsp;Kuroda](../hiro)

 "The shape and design of the Phaistos disc, in which words are laid out in circular, whirlwind fashion, hints at a sense of playfulness and entertainment, whereby it can be read in both directions, clockwise or vice-versa, and makes sense either way.
 This form of entertainment is known in Japan as kaibun, made possible by the syllabary nature of the language.
 Here, we shall reverse the word ordering on each side to see if the whole Phaistos Disc can be deciphered and still make sense." - Hiro

 Oracles coordinated with Minoan sailers via reflected light from hilltop temples to manage trade routes by approved white-hull boats.
 They collected taxes for storage in caves (national treasuries), as depicted in Minoan murals.
 Inspired by [Sheppard Baird's Minoan Web of Mirrors](https://www.minoanatlantis.com/Minoan_Mirror_Web.php)

-Expanding on Hiro Kuroda's interpretation of the disc story as a sequel to the legend of Theseus (where Theseus has returned to Greece after killing the Minotaur in Crete), Loren Heyns has adjusted the interpretation to include seasonal trade travel and long-distance communication using [mirrors and drums](https://dreamstudio.com/seasons/mirror-network/) - with interruptions by spring storms.
+Expanding on Hiro Kuroda's interpretation of the disc story as a sequel to the legend of Theseus (where Theseus has returned to Greece after killing the Minotaur in Crete), Loren Heyns has adjusted the interpretation to include seasonal trade travel and long-distance communication using [mirrors and drums](https://dreamstudio.com/seasons/mirror-network/) - with interruptions by spring&nbsp;storms.

 Starting clockwise, then flipping.
 Then reading both sides in reverse.
 (1) Summer to Athens, (2) Fall to Crete, (3) Winter Network Handshakes, and (4) Spring Return in Rain.

 Part of the genius of the disc, and Minoan culture itself, is that the gender of the honored parent (the father and/or mother) is interchangable.
 As the Minoans traded with diverse cultures, the disc provided the flexibility to honor a mother Goddess AND a father God.
 For our translation, we're honoring Hiro's focus on the northern fatherland, but note that Athens is a Goddess-oriented city.
-Most interpretations of the disc emphasize the Goddess - which may also be the sailor's young wife represented as the Big Dipper with child (the Little Dipper) that he returns home to.
+Most interpretations of the disc emphasize the Goddess - which may also be the sailor's young wife, as represented as the Big Dipper and child (the Little Dipper) that the sailer returns home to in the north.

 By design, the disc story was crafted NOT to be succinctly interpreted.
 Instead, it supports unrestricted character roles and locations to allow the trade network to absorb diverse city-states as partners.
-The most consistent message is the importance of loyalty too the trade federation, with family bonds as the cohesive glue bringing sailors home between seasonal travel for trade.
+The most consistent message is the importance of loyalty too the trade federation, with family bonds as the cohesive glue bringing sailors home between seasonal travel for&nbsp;trade.

 ---
 <br>